-This chapter is a comprehensive analysis of the demand for water for all use categories in the Heartland Planning Region for the 2010-2035 planning period.
-The chapter includes the methods and assumptions used in projecting water demand for each county, the demand projections in five-year increments, and an analysis and discussion of important trends in the data.
-The Southwest Florida Water Management District (District) projected water demand for the public supply, agricultural, industrial/commercial, mining/dewatering, power generation, and landscape/recreation sectors for each county in the planning region.
-An additional water use sector, environmental restoration, comprises quantities of water that need to be developed and/or retired to meet established minimum flows and levels (MFLs).
+This chapter is a comprehensive analysis of the water demand for all use categories in the Tampa Bay Planning Region for the 2010-2035 planning period.
+The chapter includes methods and assumptions used in projecting water demand for each county, the demand projections in five-year increments, and an analysis and discussion of important trends in the data.
+The Southwest Florida Water Management District (District) projected water demand for the public supply, agricultural, industrial/commercial, mining/dewatering, power generation and landscape/recreation sectors for each county in the planning region.
+An additional water use category, environmental restoration, comprises quantities of water that need to be developed and/or existing quantities that need to be retired to meet established minimum flows and levels (MFLs).
 The environmental restoration demand could increase during the planning period based on the recovery requirements of MFLs established in future years.
 The methodologies used to project demand for each category are briefly summarized in this chapter and presented in greater detail in the Chapter 3 Appendix.

-The demand projections represent those reasonable and beneficial uses of water that are anticipated to occur through the year 2035.
+The demand projections represent reasonable and beneficial uses of water that are anticipated to occur through the year 2035.
 The District determined 5-in-10 (average condition) and 1-in-10 (drought condition) demands for each five-year increment from 2010 to 2035 for each sector.
-The demand projections for counties located partially in other water management districts (WMDs) (Highlands and Polk) reflect only the anticipated demands in those portions located within the District's boundaries.
 Decreases in demand are reductions in the use of groundwater for the agricultural and industrial/commercial, mining/dewatering and power generation use categories.
-Increases in demand may be met with alternative sources and/or conservation and the retired groundwater quantities may be reallocated for mitigation of new groundwater permits for other use categories and/or permanently retired to help meet environmental restoration goals.

 General reporting conventions for the Regional Water Supply Plan (RWSP) were guided by the document developed by the Water Planning Coordination Group: Final Report: Development and Reporting of Water Demand Projections in Florida's Water Supply Planning Process (WPCG, 2005).
-This document was produced by the Water Demand Projection Subcommittee of the Water Planning Coordination Group, a subcommittee consisting of representatives from the WMDs and the Florida Department of Environmental Protection (DEP), formed in 1997 as a means to reach consensus on the methods and parameters used in developing RWSPs.
+This document was produced by the Water Demand Projection Subcommittee of the Water Planning Coordination Group, a subcommittee consisting of representatives from the water management districts (WMDs) and the Florida Department of Environmental Protection (DEP), formed in 1997 as a means to reach consensus on the methods and parameters used in developing RWSPs.
 Some of the key guidance parameters include:

-- Establishment of a base year: The year 2010 was agreed upon as a base year for the purpose of developing and reporting water demand projections.
+- Establishment of a base year: The year 2010 was agreed upon as a base year to develop and report water demand projections.
 This is consistent with the methodology agreed upon by the Water Planning Coordination Group.
-The data for the base year consist of reported and estimated usage for 2010; whereas, data for the years 2015 through 2035 are projected demands. - Water use reporting thresholds: Minimum thresholds of water use within each water use category were agreed upon as the basis for projection. - 5-in-10 versus 1-in-10: For reporting demand in average versus drought conditions, specific parameters were prescribed for at least a portion of the demand related to all water supply categories except industrial/commercial, mining/dewatering and power generation.
+The data for the base year consists of reported and estimated usage for 2010; whereas, data for the years 2015 through 2035 are projected demands. - Water use reporting thresholds: Minimum thresholds of water use within each water use category were agreed upon as the basis for projection. - 5-in-10 versus 1-in-10: For reporting demand in average versus drought conditions, specific parameters were prescribed for at least a portion of the demand related to all water supply categories except industrial/commercial, mining/dewatering and power generation.
 In general, demand is reported for a 5-in-10 average annual effective rainfall condition and a 1-in-10 drought year condition (an increase in water demand having a 10 percent probability of occurring during any given year).

 The projected demand represents the total amount of water required to meet reasonable and beneficial water needs through 2035.
 Total demand does not account for reductions that could be achieved by additional demand management measures.
-Water conservation and other sources are accounted for separately in Chapter 4, as a means by which demand can be met.
+Water conservation and other sources are accounted for separately in Chapter 4 as a means by which demand can be met.